klein0r/ioBroker.awtrix-light/docs/en/README.md

 After that, all controllable states for the app name `test` will be created in `awtrix-light.0.apps.test`.
 Just set values of `icon`, `text` and other states by using your own scripts and logic (e.g. JavaScript or Blockly).

 Example: [Weather App](weather-app.md)

+#### Base Object

+*Requires adapter version 2.0.0 (or newer)*

+The base object is a basic defition of an awtrix app to allow all possible attributes. *The base object will be extended with other attributes of the expert app.*

+Example: If you want to use the rainbow effect, but there is no state to set this feature directly, you can define this in the base object (as JSON): `{ "rainbow": true }`.

+See [documentation](https://blueforcer.github.io/awtrix3/#/api?id=custom-apps-and-notifications) for available attributes.

 ## Hide native apps